-Prerequisite: (R) (W) (M), BIO 2215 or Equivalent
+Prerequisite: (R) (W) Math 0403 or adequate math placement test score, BIO 1124

 4 CREDITS The student will demonstrate knowledge of invertebrate animals with relationship to their taxonomy, anatomy, physiology, life history, ecology and evolution.
 Laboratory work which may require dissection is an integral and required part of the course.